christdevtech/acm/PETITION_SUPPORT_COOKIES.md

 ## Browser Compatibility

 - Works in all modern browsers that support cookies
-- Gracefully degrades to IP-based tracking if cookies are disabled
+- Relies on cookie support for duplicate prevention
 - No JavaScript required for cookie setting (handled server-side)

 ## Privacy Considerations

-- Cookies are petition-specific and contain no personal information
+- No IP addresses or user agent data is collected or stored
-- Only stores a boolean flag indicating support status
+- No personally identifiable information is collected beyond optional location data
-- Automatically expires after 1 year
+- Cookies are secure and HTTP-only to prevent client-side access
-- Can be cleared by user through browser settings
+- Minimal data collection approach prioritizes user privacy